rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/routing.md

 Router.Hooks.run("onExit", "GLOBAL", context);
 ```

-That's the whole Route Hooks API, but most users will only need to register new hooks (onEnter, onExit) because running all of the hooks is already taken care of in Reaction Router.
+That's the whole Route Hooks API, but most users will only need to register new hooks (onEnter, onExit) because running all of the hooks is already taken care of in Demand Router.

 ### Example Hooks